Angela Davis

 Speeches

-Davis is a founding member Critical Resistance, a national organization dedicated to the dismantling of the prison industrial complex.
-Internationally, she is affiliated with Sisters Inside, an abolitionist organization based in Queensland, Australia that works in solidarity with women in prison.
+A founding member of Critical Resistance, a national organization dedicated to the dismantling of the prison industrial complex, Dr. Davis continues to offer strategies for resilience, compassionate communication, and radical imagination as tools for movement-building.
+She is also a longtime collaborator with Sisters Inside, an abolitionist organization in Australia working alongside incarcerated women.

 Topic Areas